yao8839836/tcm_bert/README.md

 # TCM BERT: Traditional Chinese Medicine Clinical Records Classification with BERT and Domain Specific Corpora

+The implementation of TCM-BERT in our paper:

+Liang Yao, Chengsheng Mao, Yuan Luo.
+"Traditional Chinese Medicine Clinical Records Classification with BERT and Domain Specific Corpora."
+Accepted by Journal of the American Medical Informatics Association (JAMIA).

 The repository is modified from [pytorch-pretrained-BERT](https://github.com/huggingface/pytorch-pretrained-BERT).

 ## Installing requirement packages